 4.9.
-Update the Terms and Conditions to become more technology neutral
+Update the T&C VSP to become more technology neutral

-The goal of the Terms and Conditions is to be as neutral as possible to allow the participation of all assets.
+The goal of the T&C VSP is to be as neutral as possible to allow the participation of all assets.
 In an ever-changing energy market, modifications are sometimes required in order to maintain this neutrality.

-In the current version of the Terms and Conditions for the MVAr service, there are still articles that are written from the perspective of large production sites.
+In the current version of the T&C VSP, there are still articles that are written from the perspective of large production sites.
 Given the changes in the energy landscape, more and different types of units have become able to deliver the MVAr service.
-The Terms and Conditions for the MVAr service should also reflect these changes in the power system and thus an update needs to be performed.
+The T&C VSP should also reflect these changes in the power system and thus an update needs to be performed.